swagtop/bevy-flake/README.md

 ---

-**bevy-flake** wraps `cargo` in a shell script, setting the `RUSTFLAGS` environment variable appropreate for the situation, and using `cargo-zigbuild`, `cargo-xwin` to cross compile.
+**bevy-flake** wraps `cargo` in a shell script, setting the `RUSTFLAGS` environment variable appropriate for the situation, and using `cargo-zigbuild`, `cargo-xwin` to cross compile.

 ```